 1. Hire a Web Designer and Developer

-This is the most expensive option, but it’s the best option if A) you’re not technically savvy B) don’t want to mess around with page builders or C) don’t have the time to create these pages.
+This is the most expensive option, but it’s the best option if A) you’re not technically savvy, B) you don’t want to mess around with page builders, or C) you don’t have the time to create these pages.

 2. Use a Squeeze Page Builder

-I personal used Leadpages to create the squeeze page I’ve been talking about in this guide.
+I personally used Leadpages to create the squeeze page I’ve been talking about in this guide.

-I hope this helped learn how to create high-converting squeeze pages.
+I hope this helped you learn how to create high-converting squeeze pages.

 If you liked it, please share this guide with a friend who’s trying to master digital marketing.